lorenzulrich/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 This project connects the Neos Content Repository to Elasticsearch; enabling two main functionalities:

-* finding Nodes in Fusion / Eel by arbitrary queries
+* Finding Nodes in Fusion / Eel by arbitrary queries
-* Full-Text Indexing of Pages and other Documents (of course including the full content)
+* Full-text indexing of pages and other documents (of course including the full content)

 This documentation is structured in the following parts:

-* [Installation](#installation): Which packages are needed and how they are installed.
+* [Installation](#installation): Which packages are needed and how they are installed
 * [Commands](#commands): This section describes the available ./flow CLI commands
 * [Configuration](#configuration): Configuration of indices, fields, ...
 * [Query Data](#query-data): Available Eel operations to query data